 Russia's first lunar mission in 47 years smashes into the moon in failure

+MOSCOW — Russia's first moon mission in 47 years failed when its Luna-25 spacecraft spun out of control and crashed into the moon after a problem preparing for pre-landing orbit, underscoring the post-Soviet decline of a once mighty space programme.

-Russia's state space corporation, Roskosmos, said it had lost contact with the craft at 11:57 GMT on Saturday after a problem as the craft was shunted into pre-landing orbit.
+Russia's state space corporation, Roskosmos, said it had lost contact with the craft at 11.57am GMT (7.57pm Singapore time) on Saturday (Aug 19) after a problem as the craft was shunted into pre-landing orbit.
 A soft landing had been planned for Monday.

-"The apparatus moved into an unpredictable orbit and ceased to exist as a result of a collision with the surface of the Moon," Roskosmos said in a statement.
+"The apparatus moved into an unpredictable orbit and ceased to exist as a result of a collision with the surface of the Moon," Russian state space corporation Roskosmos said in a statement.

 It said a special inter-departmental commission had been formed to investigate the reasons behind the loss of the Luna-25 craft, whose mission had raised hopes in Moscow that Russia was returning to the big power moon race.